ColeTrammer/iros/README.md

 -   Shell that supports the POSIX grammar, job control, word expansion, etc.
 -   Some posix standard utilities
 -   Basic Desktop enviornment (with themes)
+-   Portable userland programs which build and run on linux.

 # To build